 Notching the towers meant installing the HO2 height adjustable coil-overs and an RRS brake package.

-Gen7 H.O.2 RRS latest coil-over with custom geometric correction knuckle, high load Bearing Hub, light weight billet top mount, cold formed chrome silicon wire springs
+Gen7 H.O.2 RRS latest coil-over with geometric correction knuckle, high load Bearing Hub, light weight billet top mount, cold formed chrome silicon wire springs

 RRS Pedal Mount